InkBuddha/Art_portfolio/README.md

-An art portfolio built with Rails
+A portfolio built with Ruby on Rails 4 and Foundation 5